telarum/brainstorm/draft.md

 5. b. you would discover other webrings via. word of mouth or some sort of central instance of one (think of mastodon and the other activitypub federated social networks, or matrix (which plans to disable open registration when it is mature enough and other instances are available))

 ### the client
-6. you also run a telarum client on another computer (whatever device you have access to, the telarum client could be from within browser, or a daemon that manage's the whole device's internet connectivity then browsers contact the daemon to access the internet or however it currently works currently idk lmao) which has a list of dns servers that it uses, of which one is [1.2.3.4 or 192.168.0.42], and on the client boot the name of that item is requested.
+6. you also run a telarum client on another computer (whatever device you have access to, the telarum client could be from within browser, or a daemon that manages the whole device's internet connectivity then browsers contact the daemon to access the internet or however it currently works currently idk lmao) which has a list of dns servers that it uses, of which one is [1.2.3.4 or 192.168.0.42], and on the client boot the name of that item is requested.

 7. when "stiffcocks.pizza" is typed into the url bar. the client then asks pizza (1.2.3.4 or 192.168.0.42) if it has an entry for stiffcocks, it does and it redirects to [localhost or 192.168.0.69], so we send a request to that ip with our /data/ and headers. it returns a file and it is the browser's job to render the response - whether as a website or a dialog to save a file (picture, binary, video, audio).